 The study of the physical features of the Earth.
 A topographic map's principal purpose is to portray and identify the features of the Earth.

 topology

-The study of the properties of a geometric figure which are not dependant on position, such as connectivity and relationships between lines, nodes and polygons.
+The study of the properties of a geometric figure that are not dependent on position, such as connectivity and relationships between lines, nodes and polygons.

 transfer format